Bodies in suitcases: Children's father died before mother left NZ

 But they would not release further information – including the names of the children or their relatives – due to the Coroner issuing an interim non-publication order which suppresses evidence of the identities of the children at the request of their family.

-The father of the two dead children died while living in New Zealand in late 2017, Stuff reported today.
+The father of the two dead children died of cancer while living in New Zealand in late 2017, Stuff reported today.

 The year after his death, the children's mother reportedly flew back to South Korea, where the couple were originally from.